dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/index.md

 #### Specify the license

-The SDK requires a license to work, use the API `initLicense` and specify a license key.
+To enable the SDK's functionality, you must provide a valid license.
+Utilize the API function initLicense to set your license key.

 ```javascript
 Dynamsoft.License.LicenseManager.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9");
 ```

-As mentioned previously, the key `DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9` is a test license good for 24 hours.
+As previously stated, the key "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" serves as a test license valid for 24 hours, applicable to any newly authorized browser.
 To test the SDK further, you can request a 30-day free trial license via the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?ver=10.0.20&utm_source=guide&product=dbr&package=js).

-> If you have registered a Dynamsoft account and downloaded the SDK from the official website, Dynamsoft will automatically generate a 30-day free trial license and put the license key into all the samples that come with the SDK.
+> Upon registering a Dynamsoft account and obtaining the SDK package from the official website, Dynamsoft will automatically create a 30-day free trial license and embed the corresponding license key into all the provided SDK samples.

 #### Specify the location of the "engine" files (optional)